fedir/fedir/README.md

 ### About me

-French Cloud Developer and Trainer.
+French Cloud Developer and Trainer

 ### Competences